dqops/dqo/docs/checks/table/volume/row-count-change.md

 ## **monthly row count change**

 **Check description**
-Verifies that the total row count of the tested table has changed by a fixed rate since the last readout.
+Verifies that the total row count of the tested table has changed by a fixed rate since the last month.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|